mhoban/haplonet/README.md

 ![initial haplotype network](../assets/network1.png?raw=true)

 This window has popped up in *interactive* mode, allowing you to rearrange the various haplotypes until the plot looks good.
 To do this, simply click on a haplotype, then click where you want it to end up.
-Once you're done doing this, right-click somewhere on the plot and it will close and save to a PDF called by default haplonet_plot.pdf.
+Once you're done doing this, right-click somewhere on the plot and it will close and save to a PDF called by default hapnet_plot.pdf.

 After a bit of tweaking, the new plot may look something like this: